-Forty Days and Forty Nights Prayer Initiative
+Third Annual Forty Days & Forty Nights of Prayer

 It was a crucial time of great transition for hundreds of thousands of vulnerable Israelites fresh out of slavery and camping in a remote wilderness.
 So, Moses went to Mt.
-Sinai where he focused on God and fasted and prayed for forty days and forty nights.
+Sinai where he focused on God and fasted for forty days and forty nights.
 He came off of that mountain with words from God that established the law for Israel and the Ten Commandments that continue to influence the world to this day.

 Jesus also faced a crucial time as he prepared to transition from the carpentry shop into his earthly ministry.
-He was led of the Spirit into the wilderness where He focused on God and fasted and prayed for forty days and forty nights.
+He was led of the Spirit into the wilderness where He focused on God and fasted for forty days and forty nights.
 He came out of the wilderness under the care of angels and immediately launched a ministry that continues to change the world to this day.

-Finally, Moses and Jesus both fasted during their forty days, and we are encouraging those participating in our prayer chain to consider some form of fasting for some period(s) of time during these days.
+Finally, Moses and Jesus both fasted during their forty days, and we are encouraging those participating in our prayer chain to consider some form of fasting for some period of time during these days.
 In addition, we are asking that individuals and groups take initiative and create your own prayer times.
-We look forward to hearing what God does in your life and ministry as well as sharing what He does here at Piedmont as we embark on forty days and forty nights of uninterrupted prayer.
+We look forward to hearing about what God does in your life and ministry as well as sharing what He does here at Piedmont as we embark on forty days and forty nights of uninterrupted prayer.